 - Car-friendly commuting

-- A practical location for buyers who want value and convenience
+- A practical location for people who want value and convenience

-This is a strong page for consumers who are not just chasing luxury.
+This is a strong page for consumers who aren't just chasing luxury.
 Hunters Creek gives us the "real family buyer" lane.

 Where Is Hunters Creek Located?